AmolGangadhare/flutter_barcode_scanner/README.md

 #### 1. Fresh start:
  1. Create a new flutter project.
 Please check for **Include swift support for iOS code**.
- 2. After creating new flutter project open `/ios` project in Xcode and set minimum **deployment target to 12** and set **Swift version to 5**.
+ 2. After creating new flutter project open `/ios/Runner.xcworkspace` (NOT Runner.xcodeproj) in Xcode and set minimum **deployment target to 12** and set **Swift version to 5**.
  3. After setting up the deployment target and swift version, close the Xcode then run **pod install** in `/ios` in flutter project.